Competition is stiff for ecommerce — these SEO strategies can help you rise through the ranks.

 - Upload accurate product information to your ecommerce store

-- reach customers through paid and unpaid channels (social media, PPC, and the like)
+- Reach customers through paid and unpaid channels (social media, PPC, and the like)

 - View reports and metrics for your programs linked to Merchant Center

 This is also a good feature to take advantage of if you create Google Shopping ads or might want to in the future.

 6. Ensure your site is properly set up & reported

-Many online brands carry tons of products.
+Many online brands carry dozens or even hundreds of products.
 Because of this, implementing all of these various SEO strategies into each of them can be a timely undertaking.

 Plus, product SEO can be a bit trickier than standard website SEO.
 For example, you may offer one shirt in four different sizes and 10 colors all on the same product detail page, or PDP.

-You have many more possibilities for canonical URLS (also called canonical tags), which help search engines understand that some pages will have very similar information on them and points to which ones should be given the most value or weight.
+You have many more possibilities for canonical URLS (also called canonical tags), which help search engines understand that some web pages will have very similar information on them and points to which ones should be given the most value or weight.

 Making sure your site architecture and canonical info are set up properly helps ensure that your monitoring and reporting will be accurate.
 This is also a good way to set yourself apart from the competition and boost your bottom line.

 7. Stay consistent to avoid common errors